ModelEarth/data-pipeline/timelines/observable/README.md

 Invoking a server with `python -m http.server 8888` requires manually adding .html to side navigation.
 -->

-**Add new repo to GitHub from the cmd.**
+**Add a new repo to GitHub using a cmd**
-(This cmd are displayed when you say no README when creating a repo in GitHub.)
+(These cmds are displayed when you say no README when creating a repo in GitHub.)

+BUG: The final push step is not working.
+Probably needs a special login from the GitHub website.
+Also does not work when repo already added.
+Add how-to here.

 	echo "# hello-framework" >> README.md
 	git init
-	git add README.md
 	git commit -m "first commit"
 	git branch -M main
 	git remote add origin https://github.com/ModelEarth/hello-framework.git